Financial Definition of In-Service Withdrawal

 There are two types of employer-sponsored retirement accounts.
 Defined benefit accounts and defined contribution accounts are the two main types of retirement plans.
 Both types are covered under the Employee Retirement Income Security Act of 1974 (ERISA) which sets the minimum standards for an employer to offer a pension plan.

-- Defined Contribution Retirement Accounts – These retirement plans are typically what is available to employees now.
+These retirement plans are typically what is available to employees now.
 Defined contribution retirement plans usually require that both the employee and the employer contribute to the plan in some matching arrangement.
-You may also have to be vested when you have a defined contribution plan, but the vesting is different than in the defined benefit plan and may be on a schedule.
+You may also have to be vested when you have a defined contribution plan, but the vesting is different than in the defined benefit plan and could be on a schedule.
 You can always draw out your own funds if you have a defined contribution plan, but you can only draw out the employer’s funds according to the vesting schedule if there is one.
 Examples of defined contribution plans are 401(k) and 403(b) plans.·

 Requirements for In-Service Withdrawals